 Income, savings or investments do not affect Carer’s Credit.

-The caring week runs from Sunday to Saturday therefore you can be entitled to Carer’s Credit even if you only care at weekends.
+The caring week runs from Sunday to Saturday so you can get Carer’s Credit even if you only care at weekends.

 Who cannot get Carer’s Credit?